LAWSUIT AGAINST US EPA RE. FLUORIDE NEUROTOXICITY

-November 23, 2016 – PETITION DELIVERED: The International Academy of Oral Medicine & Toxicology (IAOMT), and Fluoride Action Network (FAN), in coalition with others*, hand delivered to the United States Environmental Protection Agency (US EPA) a petition, accompanied by over 2,500 pages of scientific documentation, to ban the use of fluoridation chemicals because of the neurotoxic risks of fluoride ingestion.
+PETITION DELIVERED November 23, 2016: The International Academy of Oral Medicine & Toxicology (IAOMT), and Fluoride Action Network (FAN), in coalition with others*, hand delivered to the United States Environmental Protection Agency (US EPA) a petition with over 2,500 pages of scientific documentation, to ban the use of water fluoridation chemicals because of the neurotoxic risks of fluoride ingestion.

-The Petition was submitted under Section 21 of the Toxic Substances Control Act (TSCA) because it authorizes EPA to prohibit the “particular use” of a chemical that presents an unreasonable risk to the general public or susceptible subpopulations.
+THE PETITION was submitted under Section 21 of the Toxic Substances Control Act (TSCA) because TSCA authorizes US EPA to prohibit the “particular use” of a chemical that presents an unreasonable risk to the general public or susceptible subpopulations.
 TSCA also gives EPA the authority to prohibit drinking water additives.
 Full text: 15 USC Ch.
 53: TOXIC SUBSTANCES CONTROL From Title 15—COMMERCE AND TRADE

 The Petition presents a comprehensive list of human, animal and cell studies on fluoride’s neurotoxicity, 196 of the studies published since 2006 alone.
 The amount of fluoride from all sources, regularly consumed in fluoridated U.S. water districts, exceeds the levels that cause IQ loss.
 The scientific evidence meets TSCA requirements, more than enough for EPA to halt fluoridation of tap water.
 The full petition is available here: http://fluoridealert.org/wp-content/uploads/epa-petition.pdf

 From the date the EPA received the petition, it had 90 days to respond.